danielpaul/RapidRails-API/README.md

 * `RAILS_MASTER_KEY` – required in production so Rails can decrypt `config/credentials.yml.enc`
 * A running PostgreSQL instance is required for both development and test environments

+## Development

+Run `bin/dev` to start the web server with Solid Queue enabled so background jobs are processed just like in production.